OkayHughes/open-lab-notebook/src/posts/DA_HOMME/benchmarks.md

 Calculation of ps_v NEEDS to be backwards compatible with other models (otherwise there are a BUNCH of code modifications that need to change).

+Hypothesis:
+  Fuckup in vertical remap is due to fact that phi_from_eos is used in NH code.
+Have I changed that yet?